0m

 How far is Kibbutz Ein Gedi from the Dead Sea?

-Kibbutz Ein Gedi sits on a plateau above the Dead Sea basin, approximately 5 kilometers from the nearest beach access at the Ein Gedi Spa.
-The drive takes under 10 minutes.
+Kibbutz Ein Gedi is on a plateau above the Dead Sea basin.
+Before planning a Dead Sea swim, check the current status and route for a declared bathing beach.
 The kibbutz’s elevated position provides panoramic views of the Dead Sea and the Jordanian mountains across the basin.

 Are kibbutz stays cheaper than Dead Sea hotels?